andrewdyer/react-permission-lock/README.md

 export default App;
 ```

-In this example, `PermissionBasedComponent` uses the `useHasPermission` hook to check if the user has the `read` permission and conditionally renders content based on the result.
+Here, `PermissionBasedComponent` uses the `useHasPermission` hook to check if the `read` permission is granted, rendering different content based on the result.

-### Combining Both Methods
+### Combining the HOC and Hook

-To combine both the Higher-Order Component (HOC) `withPermission` and the `useHasPermission` hook, you can use the HOC to wrap a component and then use the hook within that component to check for additional permissions or perform other permission-related logic.
+For more complex scenarios, combine the `withPermission` HOC and `useHasPermission` hook.
+This allows wrapping a component with the HOC for initial permission checks, while still using the hook for further permission-based logic within the component:

 ```tsx
 // App.tsx